 Many curlies have a LOT of opinions on which products they will or won’t use, and I’ve found this to be particularly true for people with fine, delicate curl strands.
 From my own experience, I swore off gel for many years after looking back at high school photos and being horrified at how crunchy and stiff my curls were.
-I was a mousse gal for a long time, until I cut my hair short and suddenly needed a heavier product to weigh down my suddenly weightless, springy, very frizzy curls.
-I was (and still am) very picky about the styling products I use, namely because it is so easy for fine-haired people to get products that don’t work at all.
-It can be frustrating to spend a lot of money on something that you ultimately end up ditching, and seeing your hair still not look the way you want to.
+I was a mousse gal for a long time until I cut my hair short and needed a heavier product to weigh down my suddenly weightless, springy, frizzy curls.
+I was (and still am) extremely picky about the styling products I use because it is so easy for fine-haired people to get products that don’t work at all.
+It can be frustrating to spend a lot of money on something that you ultimately end up ditching and seeing your hair still not look the way you want to.

 The Upsides of Mousse

 Can you say va-va-volume?!
 I am obsessed with getting as much volume as possible out of my low-density, 3c hair, and I am always trying new techniques and products that promise not to weigh my hair down.